rocky-linux/documentation/docs/guides/communications/asterisk_installation.md

 sudo firewall-cmd --zone=public --add-port=10000-20000/udp --permanent
 ```

-Since you have made the <0>firewalld</0> commands permanent, you must reboot the server.
+Since you have made the `firewalld` commands permanent, you must reboot the server.
 You can do that with:

 ```bash
 sudo shutdown -r now